-MAINTAIN AN INDEPENDENT COMPENSATION COMMITTEE.
-The compensation committee consists entirely of independent directors.
+- MAINTAIN AN INDEPENDENT COMPENSATION COMMITTEE.
+The compensation committee consists entirely of independent directors. - ANNUAL EXECUTIVE COMPENSATION REVIEW.

-Annual Executive Compensation Review.
 The compensation committee conducts an annual review and approval of our compensation strategy, utilizing an independent compensation advisor at least every other year.
-This review, including a peer group review, is intended to ensure that our compensation programs appropriately reward corporate growth without encouraging excessive or inappropriate risk-taking.
+This review, including a peer group review, is intended to ensure that our compensation programs appropriately reward corporate growth without encouraging excessive or inappropriate risk-taking. - "DOUBLE TRIGGER" FEATURE FOR ACCELERATION OF CEO AND CFO/COO EQUITY AWARDS.

-"Double Trigger" Feature for Acceleration of CEO and CFO/COO Equity Awards.
 Under employment agreements with our NEOs, outstanding equity awards granted to our NEOs provide that, upon a change in control of Palatin, the vesting of such awards will accelerate only in the event of a subsequent involuntary termination of employment (a "double-trigger" provision).

-No Stock Option Re-pricing.
-Our 2011 Stock Incentive Plan does not permit options to purchase shares of our common stock to be repriced to a lower exercise or strike price without the approval of our stockholders.

-No Dividends or Dividend Equivalents Payable on Unvested or Undelivered Equity Awards.
-Under our restricted share unit agreements, we do not pay dividends or dividend equivalents on unvested RSU awards or vested RSU awards subject to delayed delivery.

-No Executive Retirement Plans.
-We do not offer pension arrangements or retirement plans or arrangements to our executive officers that are different from or in addition to those offered to our other employees.

-No Special Welfare or Health Benefits.
-Our executive officers participate in broad-based Company-sponsored health and welfare benefit programs on the same basis as our other full-time, salaried employees.
+- NO STOCK OPTION RE-PRICING.
+Our 2011 Stock Incentive Plan does not permit options to purchase shares of our Common Stock to be repriced to a lower exercise or strike price without the approval of our stockholders. - NO DIVIDENDS OR DIVIDEND EQUIVALENTS PAYABLE ON UNVESTED OR UNDELIVERED EQUITY AWARDS.
+Under our restricted share unit agreements, we do not pay dividends or dividend equivalents on unvested RSU awards or vested RSU awards subject to delayed delivery. - NO EXECUTIVE RETIREMENT PLANS.
+We do not offer pension arrangements or retirement plans or arrangements to our executive officers that are different from or in addition to those offered to our other employees. - · NO SPECIAL WELFARE OR HEALTH BENEFITS.
+Our executive officers participate in broad-based Company-sponsored health and welfare benefit programs on the same basis as our other full-time, salaried employees. - · ANTI-HEDGING POLICY.
+Under our Insider Trading and Securities Law Compliance Policy, employees, directors, and officers may not engage in hedging, monetization or pledging transactions of our securities.

 Independent Compensation Advisor - Competitive Positioning.
-A competitive assessment of both our NEOs and our non-employee directors was conducted in May and June 2019, prior to setting salaries, equity award and bonus targets and objectives for the fiscal year starting July 1, 2019.
-The compensation committee engaged Hay Group to assess total compensation and compensation elements for both NEOs and directors, including a comparison against a compensation peer group consisting of the following companies:
+The compensation committee engaged Aon Consulting, Inc. through its Aon Rewards Solutions division ("Aon Rewards"), a nationally recognized global human resources consulting firm, as its independent compensation advisor in April 2021.
+Aon Rewards principally provided analysis, advice, and recommendations on named executive officers and non-employee director compensation.
+Our compensation peer group for named executive officer awards made in June 2021 was designed to reflect the industry and sector in which Palatin competes, as well as companies comparable to Palatin in terms of company life cycle, phase of development of potential products, market capitalization and talent market, and consists of:

-AcelRx Pharmaceuticals, Inc. MEI Pharma, Inc.

-Ardelyx, Inc. Protagonist Therapeutics, Inc. ArQule, Inc. Rigel Pharmaceuticals, Inc.
+AcelRx Pharmaceuticals, Inc. Aldeyra Therapeutics, Inc. Ardelyx, Inc. Calithera Biosciences, Inc. Clearside Biomedical, Inc. Crinetics Pharmaceuticals, Inc. CymaBay Therapeutics, Inc. Geron Corporation Kala Pharmaceuticals, Inc. Kezar Life Sciences, Inc.

+La Jolla Pharmaceutical Company

+MEI Pharma, Inc.

+MeiraGTx Holdings plc

+Oyster Point Pharma, Inc.

+Paratek Pharmaceuticals, Inc.

+RAPT Therapeutics, Inc.

-Calithera Biosciences, Inc. Savara Inc.
+Savara Inc.

-ChemoCentryx, Inc.Stemline Therapeutics, Inc.Cytokinetics, Inc.Sutro Biopharma, Inc.Geron CorporationSyndax Pharmaceuticals, Inc.
+Syndax Pharmaceuticals, Inc.

-ImmunoGen, Inc. Verastem, Inc.
+Verastem, Inc.

-La Jolla Pharmaceutical

 The peer group was designed to reflect the industry and sector in which Palatin competes, as well as companies comparable to Palatin in terms of company life cycle, phase of development of potential products, market capitalization and talent market.
+We anticipate engaging an independent compensation advisor for a review for awards to be made in June 2022 for the fiscal year ending June 30, 2023, including utilization of a compensation peer group.